Homeopathy for Autism

 This blog is prompted by a recent YouTube vlog from Dr John Campbell.
 He draws attention to recent reports from the CDC (Centers for Disease Control and Prevention) in the USA.
 They show the continued rise in autism, (see links to the reports at the bottom of this piece).

-Robert Kennedy Jr, the US Secretary for Health, is to convene a summit of experts in an effort to understand and resolve the problem.
+Robert Kennedy Jr, the US Secretary for Health, is to convene a summit of experts in an effort to better understand the problem.

 In what follows, I wish to look at Homeopathy in the context of ASD.
 This too is not without controversy, so I’ll try and keep things factual.